google/vogon/README.md

 #### 1.2.1 - Google Sheets API
 This API is used to read and update Vogon feed.

-0. Enable Google SHeets API
+0. Enable Google Sheets API
    0. Go to the [Sheets API Console](https:/console.developers.google.com/apis/library/sheets.googleapis.com) and enable the api.
    0. Visit the [Enabled APIs page](https://console.developers.google.com/apis/enabled).